facelessuser/coloraide/docs/src/markdown/gamut.md

 reducing chroma can introduce such disparities.
 Every color space has limitations, some spaces just have more agreeable ones.

-If you are working within reasonable gamuts, most will work just fine.
+If you are working within reasonable gamuts, most will work fine.
 And if you want to do something like above, holding chroma really high for all lightness values, you will often find that it works best when you do it directly in the color space that is doing the gamut mapping as you will have to "fit" the color before converting to another color space.